 For the dill cream cheese

 150g vegan cream cheese – I use almond by Nush Foods

 Squeeze of lemon juice

-Start by making a batch of the carrot Lox.
-Start with the carrot, add the peeled carrot to a pan of boiling water and boil for about 4 minutes until the carrot has softened but still has a little bite.
+1. Start by making your carrot lox.
+Place a saucepan of water over a high heat and bring to the boil.
+Add the peeled carrot and boil for about 4 mins, until the carrot has softened but still has a little bite.

-Add dollops of batter about 2-inch diameter for nibble sized portions, cook for a couple of minutes or until they are drying on the outside rim and bubbles are appearing in the middle.
-Flip and continue to cook for a further minute or so.
+7. Make the pancakes in batches, cooking for a couple of mins on each side, or until they're drying around the edges and bubbles are appearing in the middle.
+Flip, and continue to cook for a further minute or so.

-When you‘re ready to serve lay the pancakes out onto a serving plate and top with dollops of creamy cheese, a few shavings of carrot lox and sprinkle with red onions, capers, dill and finish with a little squeeze of lemon and a grind of fresh black pepper.
+9. When you‘re ready to serve, lay the pancakes out on a serving plate and top with dollops of cream cheese and a few shavings of carrot lox.
+Finish with a sprinkling of dill, capers and red onion, a little squeeze of lemon, and a grinding of fresh black pepper.